svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings1.md

 You can use persistent sessions with tmux (=Terminal MUltipleXer, or others like Screen, Dtach, Abduco+Dvtm).
 Persistent means that instead of closing Julia REPL every time, you just disconnect and later on reconnect.
 It will remember all your loaded functions, variables, packages, etc.

-Note: This is incredibly useful if you use Julia REPL as your super-calculator / Excel-replacement.
+Note: This is incredibly useful if you use Julia REPL as your super-calculator / Excel replacement.

-Try it:
+**Try it:**
  - Open your shell
  - Type `tmux` and a new window will open
  - Type `julia` to start Julia REPL and print something, eg, `println("Hello!")`
- - Now disconnect from this session by pressing `CTRL+b` followed by `d`, and your screen show disappear (/switch back to previous shell)
+ - Now disconnect from this session by pressing `CTRL+b` followed by `d`, and your screen show disappear (/switch back to the previous shell)
  - Type `tmux a` and you should see your Julia session with "Hello" printed

 Read more: [Quick and Easy Guide to Tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/)